 Buy if: You want a light, fast bike at a very sensible price

 For the flagship model in the range, B'Twin hangs a compete Dura-Ace groupset on the Ultra carbon frame and throws in a pair of Zipp 303 wheels, a Deda carbon handlebar and Vittoria's renowned Corsa Graphene tyres.
-Three and a half grand isn't cheap by anyone's standards, but it's still excellent value for money.
+The three and a half grand RRP isn't cheap by anyone's standards, but it's still excellent value for money, especially as Decathlon has just lopped 10 percent off the price.

 Buy if: You want Dura-Ace and Zipp wheels without too outrageous a price tag.